Alice Openshaw

 Alice Openshaw - Author

 My love of mysteries began at the age of ten with Perry Mason books from the town library.
 I earned a B.A. from Middlebury College and an M.L.S. from Vanderbilt University.
 Before turning to writing, I instilled a love of books in others as a librarian and an adult education English teacher.
 I lived in rural Maine for thirty years where I raised three wonderful children and a variety of animals on a small farm.
 I now live near Cape Cod with my husband and tuxedo cat, Frankie.
-I am an active member of Mystery Writers of America and Sisters in Crime
+I am an active member of Mystery Writers of America and Sisters in Crime.

 More About the Book and Author